erickmwas10075-beep/introduction-to-Ai-concepts/README.md

 ## Table of Contents
 - [Introduction](#introduction)
 - [Machine-learning](#Machine-learning)

+## Introduction
+This guide covers Artificial inteligence that simulate human intelligence Each section is written by a different team member.

 ## **Machine Learning (ML)**
 -Is a branch of artificial intelligence (AI) that enables computers to learn from data and improve their performance automatically without being explicitly programmed for every task.